nulogy/vorpal/README.md

 ### Running Tests

 1. Start a PostgreSQL server using `docker-compose up`
+2. Copy the contents of `gemfiles/rails_<version>.gemfile.lock` into a `Gemfile.lock` file at the root of the project.
+3. Run `rake` from the terminal to run all specs or `rspec <path to spec file>` to run a single spec.

+### Running Tests for a specific version of Rails

+1. Start a PostgreSQL server using `docker-compose up`
-3. Run `bundle exec appraisal rails-5-2 rake` from the terminal to run all specs or `bundle exec appraisal rails-5-2 rspec <path to spec file>` to run a single spec.
+2. Run `appraisal rails-5-2 rake` from the terminal to run all specs or `appraisal rails-5-2 rspec <path to spec file>` to run a single spec.

 Please see the [Appraisal gem docs](https://github.com/thoughtbot/appraisal) for more information.